rock72427/ReactJS-Notes/notes.md

 ## Children Props

 - The data (or) information which passed in between the component opening and closing tags is called as children props.
-- That data implicitly added to a properly named as children inside the props object.
+- Data passed as children to a component is available within the props object under the children property.

 #### Example